-Four years later, life has still not fully gone back to the way it used to be, especially with the reliance of the switch to online resources.
+Four years later, life has still not fully gone back to the way it used to be, especially with the increased reliance on online resources.
 Workplaces, schools, and life in general have transformed.

 WORKPLACE

 Once the pandemic hit, many adults started working from home and storing everything on computers.
-Formal office meetings were became Zoom meetings, where it was business on top and pajama pants on bottom.
-Companies like Twitter and Facebook announced that they would allow employees to work from home permanently, even after the pandemic subsided.
-A survey by McKinsey is April of 2021, found that 58% of executives expect remote work to continue post-pandemic at least part-time.
+Formal office meetings became Zoom meetings, with business on top and pajama pants on the bottom.
+Companies like Twitter and Facebook announced they would allow employees to work from home permanently, even after the pandemic subsided.
+A survey by McKinsey in April of 2021 found that 58% of executives expect remote work to continue post-pandemic at least part-time.
 The normalization of remote work has also led to unique opportunities as companies can now hire talent from anywhere in the world with fewer constraints on physical location.

 SCHOOL